 “I returned to my office to see that with just 30 hours to go before implementation, PSVAR relating to some home to school work had been given a further partial relaxation until 31 July as the industry was not ready,” says Mr Bethell.

 “The coaches we purchased at a premium are no longer desirable in the short term.
 Rates will dwindle as demand for them has dropped.
 Chopping and changing at the last minute is shambolic.”

-‘Will the goalposts move again?’
+‘Will the goalposts move again?’, one operator wonders

 Application of PSVAR to home to school services should be examined and if necessary overhauled, says Greg White, Director of White’s St Albans.